jeromesegura/VPNrotator/README.md

 ## 2) Install Debian with the following options

-- Download Debian ISO (debian-10.1.0-amd64-xfce-CD-1.iso)
+- Download Debian ISO
-- Choose Install (second option)
+- Choose Install

 - Primary network interface
 -> Chose the first one